laurajbarros/backend-challenge/README.md

 * Copy or fork this github template into a new repo
 * Complete the coding [Challenge](#challenge)
-* Invite devchallenge@pepperhq.com to the repository.
+* Invite the user "PepperhqDevChallenge" to the repository.

 ## [Challenge](#challenge)